When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Computational and Equilibrium Properties of Optimal CPRR Schemes

 Next, we restrict the set of possible coalitions to those corresponding to strategies for a given user group.
 This is often reasonable, since users belonging to similar income levels that make similar trips, i.e., travel between the same O-D pair, are more likely to be socially connected with each other and share travel information as compared to users across groups.
 As a result, we do not consider the setting of equilibrium formation that is robust to any arbitrary set of coalitions~\cite{ANDELMAN2009289}, and defer this as an interesting direction for future research.

 Furthermore, we can view the endogenous equilibrium as a non-atomic analogue of the atomic equilibrium setting, wherein each group $g$ controls a flow of $d_g$.
-While in the atomic setting, each group can only send their flow on one path, since this setting is non-atomic the flows can be dispersed across multiple paths whose travel costs are equal.
+In atomic settings, each group only sends its flow on one path, whereas in the non-atomic setting, the flows can be dispersed across multiple paths with equal travel costs.